HNLMS De Ruyter (1880): Second East Indies service

 On 1 March 1897 Captain W.M.J.
 Visser took over command.
 On 8 March 1897 De Rutyer then left Batavia for Ampenan, Lombok.
 On 27 March she continued to Makassar, where she arrived 31 March.
 On 18 June she started a trip to the Lesser Sunda Islands.
 On the 19th Sumbawa island was visited.
 On the 22nd she anchored before the coal storage in Bima.
 On the 25th gunnery exercises were held in Sape Bay.
 On 29 June she reached Maumere on Flores, and next Geliting, somewhat to the east.
 On 2 July she anchored before Larantuka, from where Kupang on Timor was reached on the 5th.
 On the 10th she continued to Hansisi, and then to Ende on Flores (?) on the 12th.
 De Ruyter was back in Makassar on 28 July.

 On 24 August 1897 De Ruyter left Makassar for Surabaya.
 On the 28th she entered the dry dock, and left it again on the 30th.
 On 14 September she was back in Makassar.
 On 19 September she arrived in Ampenan, Lombok, where she stayed.

 On 20 October 1897 De Ruyter went back to Makassar.
 On 12 January 1898 she received news of an earthquake on Ambon, and she steamed thither on the 14th with all kinds of supplies.
 By 31 January she was back in Makassar.
 At the end of March new rifles were received on board.
 On 19 April De Ruyter left Makassar.
 From 21 April she then served at Lombok till 19 May.
 After some more trips to Lombok and back, she left Lombok for Batavia on 16 August.
 On 19 August she arrived in Tanjong Priok, Batavia.
 From 8–13 September De Ruyter used Tanjung Priok Dock of 4,000 tons, which had recently been commissioned.
 Further repairs lasted till 29 September.
 On 3 October 1897 De Ruyter left Batavia for Makassar.
-She statyed there from 7 till 24 October.
+She stayed there from 7 till 24 October.
 She next arrived in Lombok on the 27th and in Surabaya on the 29th.